spdk/spdk/doc/jsonrpc.md

 #### Result

-This RPC starts the operation and return an identifier.
+This RPC starts the operation and return an identifier that can be used to query the status of the operation with the RPC @ref rpc_bdev_lvol_check_shallow_copy.

 #### Parameters